-During the week of the Fourth of July, year after year, I was given money to walk or bike alone for miles to the nearest "fireworks stand" to purchase fireworks.
+During the 4th of July and New Years holiday seasons (about two weeks long each), year after year, I was given money to walk or bike alone for miles to the nearest "fireworks stand" to purchase fireworks.
 I was free to buy anything I wanted such as bottle rockets and free to ignite them anywhere I wanted.
 I was taught how to light multiple bottle rockets together for an ultimately dangerous experience and fire hazard.

 I was hired by my parents and neighbors to mow their yards with loud, junky, dangerous lawnmowers and weed trimmers with damaged or missing safety shields and thus was at risk of flying debris, usually small rocks.
 Their yards were uneven, causing large amounts of dirt and rocks to fly in the air when mowing.
 I never wore hearing or eye protection.